Abiogenesis: The RNA world

-Early functional peptides

-The first proteins had to arise without a fully-fledged system of protein biosynthesis.
-Random sequence peptides would not have had biological function.
-Thus, significant study has gone into exploring how early functional proteins could have arisen from random sequences.
-Evidence on hydrolysis rates shows that abiotically plausible peptides likely contained significant "nearest-neighbor" biases.
-This could have had some effect on early protein sequence diversity.
-A search found that approximately 1 in ×10^11 random sequences had ATP binding function.

 Phylogeny and LUCA

 Starting with the work of Carl Woese from 1977, genomics studies have placed the last universal common ancestor (LUCA) of all modern life-forms between Bacteria and a clade formed by Archaea and Eukaryota in the phylogenetic tree of life.
-It lived over 4 Gya.
+It lived over 4.2 Gya.
 A minority of studies have placed the LUCA in Bacteria, proposing that Archaea and Eukaryota are evolutionarily derived from within Eubacteria; Thomas Cavalier-Smith suggested in 2006 that the phenotypically diverse bacterial phylum Chloroflexota contained the LUCA.

 Phylogenetic tree showing the last universal common ancestor (LUCA) at the root.
 The major clades are the Bacteria on one hand, and the Archaea and Eukaryota on the other.

 In 2016, a set of 355 genes likely present in the LUCA was identified.
 A total of 6.1 million prokaryotic genes from Bacteria and Archaea were sequenced, identifying 355 protein clusters from among 286,514 protein clusters that were probably common to the LUCA.
 The results suggest that the LUCA was anaerobic with a Wood–Ljungdahl (reductive Acetyl-CoA) pathway, nitrogen- and carbon-fixing, thermophilic.
 Its cofactors suggest dependence upon an environment rich in hydrogen, carbon dioxide, iron, and transition metals.
 Its genetic material was probably DNA, requiring the 4-nucleotide genetic code, messenger RNA, transfer RNA, and ribosomes to translate the code into proteins such as enzymes.
 LUCA likely inhabited an anaerobic hydrothermal vent setting in a geochemically active environment.
 It was evidently already a complex organism, and must have had precursors; it was not the first living thing.
 The physiology of LUCA has been in dispute.
 Previous research identified 60 proteins common to all life.
 Metabolic reactions inferred in LUCA are the incomplete reverse Krebs cycle, gluconeogenesis, the pentose phosphate pathway, glycolysis, reductive amination, and transamination.

 LUCA systems and environment included the Wood–Ljungdahl pathway.